jascoproducts/firmware/README.md

 Second - Identify your ZW Number.
 This can be found on the device itself, typically on the upper corner or back of the product itself.

 Finally - Identify your Product Number.
-These are typically on the back of the device in question.
+These are typically on the back of the device in question followed by "-x" (ex: 46201-2 or 55256-1).
+These will not be 5 digits next to "PIN:".
+The Pin number is for Z-Wave S2 Security inclusion.

 Example pictues are below: